SAP/cf-nodejs-logging-support/README.md

 // ... "msg":"This is a test" ...
 ```

 With custom fields added to custom_fields field.
 Keep in mind that the last argument is handled as custom_fields object, if it is an object.
+As version 6.0.0 custom fields have to registered before writing them.
 ```js
 info("Test data %j", {"field" :"value"});
 // ... "msg":"Test data %j"